jayantaadhikary/TheStoicMonk_Old/README.md

 ## TheStoicMonk

 This App displays Random Stoic Quotes from Seneca, Marcus Aurelius, and Epictetus.
-This app also contains a Meditation Counter to bring out your inner peace.
+This app also contains a Meditation Counter for 10 mins which plays ambient background music to bring out your inner peace.

 Built using React Native.